Blendify/blender-manual/blender_docs/manual/editors/preferences/themes.rst

 Themes
 ******

-The *Themes* tab allows you to customize interface appearance and colors.
+The *Themes* section allows you to customize interface appearance and colors.

 .. figure:: /images/preferences_themes_tab.png